Optimal Rate of Direct Estimators in Systems of Ordinary Differential Equations Linear in Functions of the Parameters: Methodological approach

 In order to estimate the parameter of interest $\nu$ we choose a distance function $d_n(\cdot, \cdot)$ on ${\mathbb R}^p$ and we choose $\hat{\nu}_n$ in such a way that

 holds.
 Of course, if the infimum is attained, we choose $\hat{\nu}_n$ as the minimizer.

 The idea of an integral-based estimation approach as in (\ref{criterion}) appeared already in \cite{himmelblau1967determination}.
 These authors chose the $d \times d$-matrix $W_n$ to be a diagonal matrix with each diagonal element a weight function putting all its mass at the observation times $t_1, \dots, t_n.$ They proposed three specific weight functions, namely equal weights at all time points and two data dependent weight functions.
 These choices, with all their mass at the observation times, allow these authors to skip the smoothing step and to use $Y(t_i)$ instead of our $\hat{x}(t_i).$ This has the disadvantage that they had to consider multiple versions of their design, which they called runs, in order to obtain a good performance of their estimators.
 However, they did not derive statistical properties of their estimators.
 Their method is referred to in the chemical engineering literature as the 'direct integral method' and some papers revisited this idea (\cite{yermakova1982direct}, \cite{vajda1986direct}, and \cite{font1997testing}).
-In the next section, we show that our approach with the additional smoothing step to the "direct integral method" yields estimators with desired statistical properties as consistency and the parametric $\sqrt n$ rate of convergence.
+In the next section, we introduce two modifications of the "direct integral method".
+These "modified integral methods" yield estimators with such desired statistical properties as consistency and the parametric $\sqrt n$ rate of convergence.
 Still, the resulting estimators will not be statistically efficient.
-By a one step Newton-Raphson type of modification they can be turned into semiparametrically efficient estimators and into estimators equivalent to least squares estimators.
-These modifications are under study.
+By a one step Newton-Raphson type of modification they can be turned into estimators equivalent to least squares estimators, and into efficient estimators when the distribution of the measurement errors is known, and even into semiparametrically efficient estimators when the distribution of the measurement errors is unknown.
+These modifications are under study (see e.g., \cite{dattner2015accelerated}).
+A possible way to apply our "modified integral methods" to general ODE systems, which are not necessarily linear in functions of the parameter, is under study as well.